This document was added or updated on 26/05/2020.

-The experimental Australian Labour Account has been developed to provide a framework for integrating data from a number of sources (including household survey, business survey, and administrative data).
+The Australian Labour Account has been developed to provide a framework for integrating data from a number of sources (including household survey, business survey, and administrative data).
 The result is internally consistent estimates of key labour market variables, which more effectively enable the description and analysis of the state and dynamics of the Australian labour market.

 The LEED provides supplementary labour statistics and facilitates labour market research at industry and regional levels.
 The LEED can assist in studying the Australian labour markets at macro and micro levels; examining how specific events (such as natural disasters) impact employees and employers; and understanding structural changes in the labour market.